 - The target culture is extremely important and you will always need professional localization candidates to localize your communication and to provide advice about the content you are posting or sharing.

 Adapt Your Social Media Channels for International Audiences

-With good research and an efficient localization team you will be able to have an effective strategy and social media policy for each locale that you are willing to join through social media tools and channels.
+With good research and an efficient localization team, you will be able to have an effective strategy and social media policy for each locale that you are willing to join through social media tools and channels.
 Your translation company should be able to provide assistance in this area.

 Try to learn more about how Twitter is being used in your target market countries.
 The use of Twitter is very different from one country to another and even from one region to another.
 You or your translation partner will need to monitor each locale to learn their habits on Twitter.

 Twitter usage is heavily affected by language.
 For example, Japanese users have more flexibility to tweet long text because the Japanese writing system can use an individual character to express a word.
-Germans are more limited in what they can Tweet because the German language usually have many more characters in words than English.
+Germans are more limited in what they can Tweet because the German language usually has many more characters in words than English.

 International Social Media Growth